 The 1991 Bowman set expanded from 528 cards to 704 and Bowman used those extra spots to sculpt one of the strongest checklists of the early 1990s.
 Full of key rookie cards, the set is similar to the 1953 Bowman design as it relies on close-up photographs instead of action shots.
 Jones appears as the #1 draft pick from the previous year's draft.
 While it would be two more years before he would play his first major league game for the Atlanta Braves, that didn't stop the card from becoming the most valuable in the set.

 A notable Chipper Jones option is the Co-Signers dual autograph card he shares with New York Yankees legend Derek Jeter in 1999 Topps Stadium Club.
-Co-Signers autographs could be pulled one in every 254 packs of Stadium Club, on average.
+Co-Signers autographs could be pulled 1:254 packs of Stadium Club, on average.
 You can also find Jones in other combination autographs with Alex Rodriguez, Scott Rolen, and a quadruple autograph card featuring all four players.
 These are all tough to track down.

 While most Chipper Jones rookie cards show him in a posed photograph, his 1991 Upper Deck Top Prospects card features him preparing to field a grounder.
 Jones was still a shortstop at this point in his career but his fair-to-average fielding skills eventually pushed him around the horn to third base.
 His offensive production there was nearly unmatched by any other third baseman, and his career total of 1,623 RBI places him two hundred above first-ballot Hall of Famer Mike Schmidt.

-A key highlight of the 1995 Bowman set is the silver etched foil cards for the Prime Prospects, Minor League MVPs, and 1st Impressions subsets.
+A key highlight of 1995 Bowman is the silver-etched foil cards for the Prime Prospects, Minor League MVPs, and 1st Impressions subsets.
 These cards averaged one in every pack and collectors can find Chipper's card in Prime Prospects.
 For those fans eager for a chase, the most sought-after cards from the product are the gold foil editions, which are pulled at a rate of 1:6 packs in '95 Bowman.

 The mixed-up nature of Chipper's early hobby career helped the push to create standard rules governing when companies could issue a player's official rookie card.
 In Chipper's case, he had cards in every major card brand before he even became a star in the minor leagues.
 For example, his minor league card in 1992 Classic Best comes a year after his Topps rookie in 1991 Topps.
 Today, players have to be named to a 25-man roster before their rookie card can be released, meaning Chipper Jones rookie cards would have been issued in 1993 under these rules.